Sir John Monash Medal for Outstanding Achievement

 - The Selection Committee will make a recommendation to the Dean of Law.
 Where the selection committee deems more than one application to be equal in ranking, it may be necessary to require students to be interviewed.

-- The medal will be awarded at the student's graduation ceremony, if attending, or forwarded by mail if graduating in absentia.
-The award will be included on official University transcripts.
+- The medal will be awarded at the student's graduation ceremony if attending, or, forwarded by mail if graduating in absentia.
+The award will be included on official university transcript.

-Nominations for the Sir John Monash Medal are now open in January - February of each year.
+Nominations for the Sir John Monash Medal are now open and will close on Friday 25 February 2022